 The city of St. Paul issued 125,000 parking tickets last year.
-Here's what to do if you get a parking ticket, what to do if you think your ticket is unfair, if you parked at a broken St. Paul meter, and how to avoid parking tickets in St. Paul.
+Here's what to do if you get a parking ticket, what to do if you think your ticket is unfair, what to do if you parked at a broken St. Paul meter, and how to avoid parking tickets in St. Paul.

 What to Do If You Get a Parking Ticket in St. Paul